omersiar/libbt/porting_material/README.md

 Also, the new versions of circle now have mutex/semaphores (I think), so you should use that instead.

+# Misc

+I also included my modifications to CBTUARTTransport.
+Please double- check with your versions.
+I seem to remember that I added some functionalities...

+Also, BCM43430A1.h is the required firmware for... raspi zero I think ?

 # Usage from circle